A Crypto Future

 On the brighter side, by this point BTC and ETH are solidified.
 Similar to how FAANG stocks performed during the overall stock market drawdown in 2022-23, BTC and ETH are now relentlessly bid by younger generations who control an increasing share of global wealth.
 A lot of the reflexivity in crypto prices is now muted – at least for these two large assets – thanks to the widespread adoption of spot ETFs and the infinite bid these now get from 401(k) plans.
 Despite this, we still see bitcoin draw down ~30% back to $150,000.

 The institutional ETFs are here en masse and there is now regular traditional media coverage of the crypto startup scene.
 It mostly lacks nuance but it’s permeating the mainstream zeitgeist.
 The maturation of market structure also helps here as liquidation cascades are simply less prevalent given the enormous liquidity provided by these traditional institutions.
 The talent washout from the overfunded early 2020’s tech bubble has finally cleared.
-Many of these people have already begun a new wave of start
+Many of these people have already begun a new wave of startups in crypto and technology more broadly.
+But the fruits of this labor won’t be seen immediately, so things feel worse and more dire in the moment.
+Incidentally, this is a fascinating time for crypto investing.

 There are new capital allocators who arrived near the top of the 2026 cycle.
 More interesting though is the evolution of cryptonative funds; some struggle to adapt to a far more competitive world.
 Being “cryptonative” is not enough anymore.
 That moniker dilutes over time as crypto becomes less niche, the user base expands and account abstraction makes it seemingly less meaningful.
 New non-native builders who came from traditional technology want to know how these investors will help them navigate the idea maze and commercialize.
 There is healthy skepticism from this new wave of builders around the quality of support they’ll receive from crypto funds.
 Some adapt, survive and continue to push the space forward, but for many it proves difficult to regain the benefit of the doubt they previously enjoyed.